caiusb/Github-Classroom-Get/README.md

-# Downloading assignments from the GitHub Classroom made is
+# Downloading assignments from the GitHub Classroom

 ## Install